For all of these recipes winter squash are counted as

 500 g pumpkin flesh diced

-spices - turmeric, coriander, cumin, chilli, paprika or curry powder according to taste
+spices - turmeric, coriander, cumin, chilli, paprika or curry

-packet of tomato passata or tinned copped tomatoes and tomato puree
+packet of tomato passata or tinned copped tomatoes and tomato

 half cup split red lentils